felipeinostrozaloaiza/felipeinostrozaloaiza/README.md

 ##### NOW

-- ✨Developer with 4 years experience.
-I have worked on different projects.
+- ✨Computer department manager in Antumalal.net Chillan, Chile.
+Developer.I have worked on different projects.

  🍑 What about this?